oss-slu/cv_zebrafish/graphing/legacy_output_graph_reference.md

 **Meaning.** Lets analysts correlate fin strokes with tail propulsion and head steering.
 Spikes above configured cutoffs indicate individual beats; phase offsets between fins or between fins and tail become visually apparent.

 **CSV translation.**
 - `LF_Angle`, `RF_Angle`, `Tail_Distance`, and `HeadYaw` columns already match the required arrays.
-Read them per frame, filter by `timeRanges`, and honor any new sampling cadence.
+Read them per frame, grouping by `bout_num` to draw separators.

 ### 3. Movement track overlay (`plotMovement`)
 **Goal.** Overlay the head trajectory on a representative video frame to confirm spatial calibration.

 **Inputs.**
 - `headPixelsX`, `headPixelsY`: pixel coordinates per frame.
-- `timeRanges`: only the first range is used.
+- `bout_num`: used to select frames from a specific bout.
 - `videoFile`: read via OpenCV to fetch the frame that anchors the plot.
 - `pixel_scale_factor`: manual tweak to align CSV coordinates with raw footage.
 - `open_plots`: decides whether to open the figure.

 **Behavior.**
-- Loads the video frame at the start of the first time range, converts it to RGB, and adds it as a background image in Plotly.
+- Loads a video frame (e.g., at `bout_start`), converts it to RGB, and adds it as a background image in Plotly.
-- Scales the head coordinates, flips the y-axis so the path draws correctly, and plots a red spline line following the swim path.
+- Scales the head coordinates, flips the y-axis so the path draws correctly, and plots a red spline line following the swim path for that bout.
 - Writes `Zebrafish_Movement_Plotly.html` and `.png`.

 **Meaning.** Validates that the coordinate system from DeepLabCut aligns with the video and highlights gross movement direction or arena boundaries.

 **CSV translation.**
-- Today the CSV only stores `HeadX`/`HeadY` in meters.
+- The CSV only stores `HeadX`/`HeadY` in meters.
 To reproduce the overlay you either need to export `headPixelsX/Y` directly or convert the metric coordinates back to pixels using the same `pixel_scale_factor` and any origin offsets you applied during calculation.
-- Ensure the new calculation exports or rediscover the underlying `videoFile` path so this function can pull a frame.
+- Ensure the new calculation exports or can rediscover the underlying `videoFile` path so this function can pull a frame.

 ### 4. Movement heatmap (`plotMovementHeatmap`)
 **Goal.** Produce an intensity map showing where the head (and implicitly the fish body) spends time within its local neighborhood.

 **Inputs.**
 - `headPixelsX`, `headPixelsY`, `tailPixelsX`, `tailPixelsY` to determine crop bounds and positions.
-- `timeRanges`: iterated in sequence, pulling every relevant frame.
+- `bout_num`: iterated in sequence, pulling every relevant frame.
 - `videoFile`: used to read all frames inside the selected bouts.

 **Behavior.**